 7) Instituting a travel restriction on all non-essential travel to and from the community as of March 19, 2020.

 8) Preparing a communications strategy to help keep membership informed of any vital information or services available.
-This is currently active through local radio and the ‘Eabametoong First Nation Community Information Page’ on Facebook, and will be expanding over time as the strategy develops;
+This is currently active through local radio and the ‘EFN COVID-19 Information and Community Response’ group on Facebook, and will be expanding over time as the strategy develops;

 9) Establishing a local COVID-19 crisis management team to work with Chief and Council to ensure effective flow of information and consider adjusting and implementing crisis response measures over time;